Hallmark Cuts Ties With Lori Loughlin Amid College Admission Scandal

 "We are saddened by the recent news surrounding the college admissions allegations," Crown Media Family Networks said in a statement Thursday.
 "We are no longer working with Lori Loughlin and have stopped development of all productions that air on the Crown Media Family Network channels involving Lori Loughlin including Garage Sale Mysteries, an independent third party production."

 Loughlin has appeared in a number of productions for Hallmark, including the TV series When Calls the Heart, which she's starred in since 2014.
+As for the future of When Calls the Heart, Crown Media Family Networks tells E!
+News that the show will not air on Sunday, March 17, adding, "We are evaluating all creative options related to When Calls the Heart series."

 This news from Hallmark comes two days after Loughlin, actress Felicity Huffman and over 40 other individuals were charged in connection with an alleged college entrance exam scheme.